fran-scala/QuHack4IA_VQNN-track/README.md

 ------------------

 ## Cloning the repo
-To cloning the repo through HTTPS or SSH, you must have installed Git on your operating system.<br>
+To clone the repo through HTTPS or SSH, you must have installed Git on your operating system.<br>
-Then you can open a new terminal and type the following command (this is the cloning throgh HTTPS):
+Then you can open a new terminal and type the following command (this is the cloning through HTTPS):
 ```bash
     git clone https://github.com/fran-scala/QuHack4IA_VQNN-track.git
 ```

-If you don't have installet Git, you can simply download the repository by pressing <i>"Download ZIP"</i>.
+If you don't have installed Git, you can simply download the repository by pressing <i>"Download ZIP"</i>.

 ## Requirements

 See `requirements.txt` for the Python library requirements for running the code in this repository.
-Once the repo is cloned, some python libraries are required to properly setup your (virtual) enviroment.
+Once the repo is cloned, some Python libraries are required to properly set up your (virtual) environment.

 They can be installed via pip: